Quickguides

 Considerable care is required when formulating the scope of the issue to be decided by the expert.
 The validity of an expert determination may be challenged where the expert is required to decide a technical question but, in so doing, it is necessary for the expert to form a view as to the correct contractual interpretation of the relevant clauses.

 A distinction is to be drawn between matters involving discretion or opinion on the one hand and matters of objective fact.
-Matters of contractual interpretation are characterised as matters of objective fact because the objective analysis required by the process of contractual construction can only produce one meaning.5
+Matters of contractual interpretation are characterised as matters of objective fact because the objective analysis required by the process of contractual construction can only produce one meaning.6

 The critical question is whether the parties agreed to be bound by the expert’s determination both on the construction of the contract as well as on the matter involving discretion or opinion.
 If the expert determination clause is drafted such that the expert is required to answer a technical question but, in order to do so, the expert is required to undertake a contractual analysis or interpretation, then there is a risk that the determination may be set aside if the expert’s contractual analysis is incorrect.
-It seems clear, however, that the parties are able to include drafting to ensure that any necessary decisions of contractual construction made in reaching the determination are final and binding.
+It seems clear, however, that the parties are able to include drafting to ensure that any necessary decisions of contractual construction made in reaching the determination are final and binding if that is their intention.

 While expanding the clause in this fashion might avoid the determination being set aside, the draftsperson may need to consider whether this outcome is appropriate in any given circumstances.
 For example, should the parties be bound by an incorrect interpretation of the contract by a valuer tasked with the function of determining an accounting or valuation issue?
 The desire for a speedy and binding outcome needs to be weighed up against the risk of being bound by an incorrect contractual or legal finding with the losing party being dissatisfied with the outcome.